tatmil-99/The-Bean/README.md

 <img src="/public/assets/images/Screen Shot 2021-08-19 at 11.24.59 PM.png" height="500" width="275" >

 <img src="/public/assets/images/Screen Shot 2021-08-19 at 11.25.54 PM.png" height="500" width="275" >

-### How to View It Live

-In the future I intend to host my app on the web, but in the meantime you can view it by making a copy of the repository.
-Make sure you have NPM and NPX installed , 'cd' into your local app and run 'npm start'.
-This should allow you to view my app via the web.

 ### Tools and Technology Used